 The Chino Airport is located in the southwestern portion of the Chino Basin within the City of Chino.
-Exhibit 1 shows the spatial extent of the TCE and 1,2,3-TCP plumes in groundwater, as delineated by both the Chino Basin Watermaster (Watermaster) for the 2022 State of the Basin Report and the County for their Semiannual Groundwater Monitoring Report - Winter and Spring 2022.
-The delineations prepared by Watermaster show the spatial extent of the plume with detectable concentrations of TCE and 1,2,3-TCP based on the five-year maximum concentrations measured over the period of July 2017 to June 2022.
-The delineations by the County show the area where TCE concentrations are greater than or equal to the MCL of 5 micrograms per liter ( $\mu$ gl), and where 1,2,3-TCP concentrations are greater than or equal to the MCL of 0.005 $\mu$ gl, based on concentrations measured during the 2022 winter and spring sampling events and data provided by Chino Basin Desalter Authority (CDA) for the desalter wells within the plume.
+Exhibit 1 shows the spatial extent of the TCE and 1,2,3-TCP plumes in groundwater, as delineated by both the Chino Basin Watermaster (Watermaster) for the 2022 State of the Basin Report and the County for their Semiannual Groundwater Monitoring Report - Winter and Spring 2023.^{1,2} The delineations prepared by Watermaster show the spatial extent of the plumes with detectable concentrations of TCE and 1,2,3-TCP based on the five-year maximum concentrations measured over the period of July 2017 to June 2022.
+The delineations by the County show the area where TCE concentrations are greater than or equal to the MCL of 5 micrograms per liter (μ gl), and where 1,2,3-TCP concentrations are greater than or equal to the MCL of 0.005 μ gl, based on concentrations measured during the 2023 winter and spring sampling events and data provided by Chino Basin Desalter Authority (CDA) for the desalter wells within the plumes.

-West Yost.
+1 West Yost.
 (2023).
 Optimum Basin Management Program - 2022 State of the Basin Report.
 Prepared for the Chino Basin Watermaster.
 June 2023.

-&lt;sup>2 Tetra Tech.
+2 Tetra Tech.
 (2023).
-Semiannual Groundwater Monitoring Report-Winter and Spring 2022.
-Prepared for the County of San Bernardino Department of Airports.
-February 10, 2023.
+Semiannual Groundwater Monitoring Report-Winter and Spring 2023.
+Prepared for San Bernardino County Department of Airports.
+December 2023.

-The County characterizes West and East plumes, originating from two different source areas at the Chino Airport.
-TCE and 1,2,3-TCP concentrations are higher within the West plumes than the East plumes, and the extent of the West plumes is also much longer.
+The County characterizes West and East plumes, originating from two different main source areas at the Chino Airport.
+TCE and 1,2,3-TCP concentrations are higher within the West plumes than the East plumes, and the extent of the West plumes are also longer.
 The West and East TCE plumes have been interpreted as comingling within the airport boundaries since 2017.
 The West and East 1,2,3-TCP plumes were shown to be comingled within the airport property for the first time in 2021.